Want to know more about the details of an administrative body or advisory board? Choose the appropriate section below.

 The Accreditation Committee consists of four members who are appointed by the Supervisory Board on the basis of their expertise in the field of accreditations, their integrity and their independence.

 The Accreditation Committee meets once per month.
-Its task is to advise the Executive Board / Chief Executive about the award of accreditations.
+Its task is to advise the Executive Board about the award of accreditations.
 In addition, it is authorised to provide advice about suspensions or withdrawals of accreditations.
-The Committee is informed about the measures taken by the Executive Board and the Chief Executive and of the sanctions imposed on organisations.
+The Committee is informed about the measures taken by the Executive Board and of the sanctions imposed on organisations.

 The Executive Board has ultimate responsibility for decisions.
 If the Executive Board deviates from the advice of the Committee the Supervisory Board shall be heard.
 The Committee issues and annual report to the Supervisory Board about the Committee’s activities.